sorgom/dstw/specification/doc/transition_tables.md

 ## events causing no transition

-But we do not only want to _test all events that cause transition_.
+But we do not only want to test all events that cause transition.

-We also want to _test all events that cause no transition_.
+In order to complete application code coverage we also want to test all events that cause no transition.

-And also we want to have _as few test steps as possible_.
+And also we want to have as few test steps as possible.

 That means to generate sequences of test steps using the result state of the preceding steps.